 - Go out and seek creative experiences in the community at art museums and galleries

 - Learn how to identify and discuss works of art

 - Be inspired to make art at home in their free time

 - Keep visual journals of their experiences, travels, and feelings

 One of the art program’s objectives is to create art-literacy: the ability to identify and discuss art.
-This includes the students’ own art as well as that made by others, past and present.
-Through positive reinforcement, students are encouraged to feel like creative beings who are capable of expressing themselves in the visual language of art.
-Art teaches student to seek solutions, rather than focus on problems.
+This includes the students’ own art as well as that created by others, past and present.
+Through positive reinforcement, students are encouraged to think and feel like creative beings who are capable of expressing themselves in the visual language of art.
+Art teaches students to seek solutions, rather than focus on problems.

 Every student has his/her artwork displayed in the hallways.
-Student art is displayed publicly roughly once a year.
+Student art is displayed publicly throughout the year.
 Parents also have an opportunity to view student art at two Arts Nights events.

 Sarah also started a blog to keep families up-to-date on the latest art happenings!
 See what’s new in the art room by visiting Explorer West Artists!